raheelaahmed/crochet-guide/README.md

-When we press submit button, it will bring you to a new Webpage "submit-form.html".
+When submit button is pressed, it takes us to a new Webpage "submit-form.html".